limekex/tvs-virtual-sports/FAQ.md

 ## What happens if I revoke access to the app on Strava?
 When you visit `/connect-strava/`, the system will validate your stored token against Strava's API.
 If you have revoked access on Strava, you'll see a warning message and will need to reconnect by clicking "Connect with Strava" again.
 This ensures that the connection status is always accurate.

+## How do I pause and resume an activity session?
+You can now pause an activity without saving it.
+Use the following buttons:
+- **Start**: Begins a new activity session and starts video playback
+- **Pause**: Pauses the video and session timing (does not save)
+- **Resume**: Continues from where you paused, preserving the original session start time
+- **Finish & Save**: Saves the activity with total cumulative duration

+The session timer accurately tracks your total activity time across pause/resume cycles.

+## Why won't my video start playing when I click Start?
+If the video loads but doesn't play when you click Start, this was a known issue that has been fixed in version 0.1.23.
+The problem was caused by `await setCurrentTime(0)` blocking the play operation.
+Ensure you're running the latest version of the plugin.

+## How do I display my recent activities on a page?
+There are two ways to display your activities:

+1. **Gutenberg Block**: In the block editor, add the "TVS My Activities" block
+2. **Shortcode**: Add `[tvs_my_activities]` to any page or post

+Both methods show your 5 most recent activities with:
+- Activity name in format "Route name (date)"
+- Distance and duration stats
+- Strava sync status (green checkmark ✓ for synced)
+- Upload to Strava button for non-synced activities

+## Do my activity lists update automatically?
+Yes!
+When you save a new activity or upload to Strava, all "My Activities" blocks/shortcodes on the page automatically refresh to show the updated data.
+No page reload required.

+## What does the green checkmark (✓) mean on activity cards?
+The green checkmark indicates that the activity has been successfully synced to Strava.
+You'll see both the checkmark and an orange "S" button (which links to the activity on Strava).

+## How do I upload an activity to Strava from the activity list?
+Click the orange "S" button on any non-synced activity.
+A popup will appear asking you to confirm.
+Click "Upload" to sync the activity to Strava.
+You'll see an elegant notification when the upload is complete, and the checkmark will appear automatically.

+## Can I see all my activities or just recent ones?
+The "My Activities" block shows only your 5 most recent activities for a clean, compact display.
+Click the "Go to my activities →" link at the bottom to see your full activity history.

+## How are activity names formatted?
+Activities are now named in the format "Route name (date)", for example: "Eik Forest Trail (Oct 27, 2025)".
+This makes it much easier to identify activities at a glance compared to the old "Activity #123" format.